Biography

 Career Narrative

-I’ve long been intrigued by purposeful approaches to places and landscape networks that are attuned to their region and are inclusive, convivial, resiliently adaptive, and biodiverse.
+I’ve long been intrigued by purposeful approaches to places and landscape networks that are attuned to their local contexts while being inclusive, convivial, resiliently adaptive, and biodiverse.

 We led many ground-breaking projects.
 For instance, Michael Hough and I led two master planning projects (Don River Restoration, Toronto Brickworks) that were named "Most significant and influential landscape architectural projects, decade 1988-1998” (OALA, Ground, vol. 43)two of only 4 projects that were so honored.
 Jim Stansbury and I led on the Massasauga Provincial Park management plan for a 131 sq. km.
 Precambrian Shield archipelago, since designated a Category II Protected Area by the International Union for Conservation of Nature.
 And I was primary author/designer on the inaugural plan for what would become Toronto's Rouge National Urban Parkwith 79 sq. km. of committed land, the largest park of its kind in North America.